Why a COO Might Be the Most Important Hire You Make

 Firstly, what exactly is a COO, and why would your business need one?

 The chief operating officer, or COO, is one of the oldest C-suite positions.
 In the simplest of terms, a COO is a second-in-command to the CEO, the Robin to your Batman.

 Their primary task is overseeing the daily operations of the organization.
 But, we like to think of COO’s as master integrators.

 Their role is to make things happen.
-Ensuring that systems and policies are in place, people are taking action, and that the company is functioning as it should be, based on the processes, strategies, and plans put in place.
+They ensure that systems and policies are in place and people are taking action.
+And that the company is functioning as it should be, based on the processes, strategies, and plans put in place.

 A few practical examples of what a COO does include ensuring that:

 - You are working with suitable suppliers